123-reg general terms of service

-- 26.3.5 123-reg will charge its standard employee charge out rates (as published from time to time by 123-reg) in addition to the Fees for the carrying out any remedial work described in clauses 26.3.1 to 26.
+- 26.3.5 123-reg will charge its standard employee charge out rates (as published from time to time by 123-reg, depended on the level expertise required) in addition to the Fees for the carrying out any remedial work described in clauses 26.3.1 to 26.

 - 26.5 Scope of Support Services